 Rachael Ray rose to fame championing quick, easy, and healthy meals for inexperienced and expert cooks alike.
 She has shared her love of food through television shows, cookbooks, and her line of colorful and practical cookware that is among the most popular on the market.
 She offers skillets, woks, pots, and pans, as well as sets that may include accessories and extras, such as utensils.
 A Rachael Ray cookware set may include as few as three items or as many as 14 items, but regardless of the number, each piece is designed to make it easy and fun to create delicious dishes.

 How many pots and pans do you need?
-That number will factor into what set you choose.
+That number will factor into which set you choose.

 If you’re cooking for one or two people, you may only need a few basic items.
 If you regularly cook for a lot of people or make more elaborate meals, opt for a larger set of 12 or 14 items.